-You write instructions to the computer in a computer language, like c, c++, fortran, java, python, perl, Matlab, etc. We will use the Matlab language in this course.
+You write instructions to the computer in a computer language, like c, c++, fortran, java, assembler, perl, Matlab, etc. We will use the Matlab language in this course.
 Your instructions, written in the computer language, are called source code.
 The source code is read and interpreted by the computer and saved in a language suitable for that particular type of computer (executable code).
 When you ask that your program run, the computer attempts to follow your (translated) instructions.

 Usually your program will manipulate data (like plot a picture or solve an equation, etc.).
 We will assume that the data resides in computer memory.
 In your source code you will give names to data, called variable names.
 You can picture a variable name as an alias for the place in memory where the datum is stored.
 As in mathematical notation, we can use symbols to represent objects that may or may not have fixed values.
-For example, $ax^2 + bx + c$ represents "parabola" whether or not we have fixed values for a, b or c, and if a real value for x is fixed, then $ax^2 + bx + c$ is a number.
+For example, $ax^2 + bx + c$ represents "parabola whether" or not we have fixed values for a, b or c, and if a real value for x is fixed, then $ax^2 + bx + c$ is a number.

 An assignment statement is a way to associate a variable name like a or x or MaxIterations to a piece of data.
-The variable name fbase can be given the value 2 with the assignment statement fbase = 2.
-This does not represent an equation.
-It looks like an equation, but it isn't; other notations are (or have been) used: fbase \leftarrow 2 or fbase := 2 or even let fbase = 2.
-Now if we wanted to store 34 in fbase, we could write fbase = 17fbase.
-To swap the values in bop and cool, one might use the assignment statements

-$$t = bop$$ $bop = cool$ $cool = t$
+The variable name fbase can be assigned to the number 2 with the assignment statement fbase = 2This does not represent an equation.
+It looks like an equation, but it isn't; other notations are (or have been) $fbase \leftarrow 2$ used: or fbase := 2or even let fbase = 2Now if we wanted to store 34 in fbase, we could write fbase = 17fbase To swap the values in bop and cool, one might use the assignment statements t = bop bop = cool cool = t if x, dosomething else, dosomethingelse end